ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/index.md

 If a product price record contains multiple applicability conditions, all of them must match for the price to be considered.

-For more information about how ERP.net selects the final price when multiple product prices are applicable, see [Determine product price](../concepts/determine-product-price.html).
+For more information about how @@name selects the final price when multiple product prices are applicable, see [Determine product price](../concepts/determine-product-price.html).

 ## Example scenarios